liamzety/liamzety/README.md

   }

   function ambition() {
-    return 'Searching for my first job as a Web Developer!';
+    return 'Searching for a full time job as a Web Developer!';
   }

 }